kigun-org/ppt-video-converter/README.md

 You can cancel the currently running job by clicking the 'Cancel' button.

+## Building

+Requirements:

+- Microsoft Visual Studio 2019 (Community Edition) with C# support
+- Microsoft PowerShell

+Clone the repository and build it.

+## Contributing

+Pull requests fixing bugs and improving the already existing features are welcome.

+This UI of the application is very simple, this is on purpose.
+There are therefore no switches or parameters to set, neither in the command-line or in the GUI.
+I'd like to keep it that way, as the target audience is not power users.
+They are encouraged to use HandBrake (CLI) or ffmpeg directly.

 ## Copyright

 This software is developed by Mihai Tarce (mihai@o3dp.org) and released under the GPL v3 open source license.